Definition of PHP async

 })

-In the above piece of code, we are creating an async function and using its callback method ‘then’.
-This ‘then’ function is responsible to operate when the above block of code executed successfully.
+In the above piece of code, we are creating an async function and using its callback method ‘then.’
+This ‘then’ function is responsible for operating when the above code block is executed successfully.
 If not, then we need to handle that case by using other methods of Async.

-Now we will see some methods which can handle the error, exception, and timeouts which can occur while execution of the code.
-This package provides us various methods to handle this inside the async block of the code.
-Let’s discuss each of them in detail see below;
+Now we will see some methods to handle the error, exceptions, and timeouts that can occur while executing the code.
+This package provides us with various methods to handle this inside the async block of the code.
+Let’s discuss each of them in detail.
+See below;

 1. timeout